suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 ```

 > NOTE: If any of your data rows **DO** have `NULL` in these columns the
 > migration run will fail.
-You will have to add data to those rows, or remove
+You will have to add data to those rows or remove
 > those rows before the migration will execute properly.

 ## Handling errors in the user interface